thomaswiemann/thomaswiemann.github.io/_posts/2021-10-01-Types-and-Multiple-Dispatch-in-Julia.md

 ```
 The operator ``*`` thus maps to different functions, which are evidently different depending on whether its arguments are of type ``String`` or of type ``Int64``.
 And this thankfully so.
 Coding Julia would be substantially more cumbersome if functions would only take  arguments of a predefined type (just think about all the subscripts we'd need for basic arithmetic operations alone!).

-To showcase how multiple dispatch can be leveraged to streamline your research projects, consider that in addition to the ``myLS`` type of the previous section, we also wanted to implement a two-stage least squares estimator and call it's type, say, ``myTSLS``.
+To showcase how multiple dispatch can be leveraged to streamline your research projects, consider that in addition to the ``myLS`` type of the previous section, we also wanted to implement a two-stage least squares estimator and call its type, say, ``myTSLS``.
 Using the ``struct`` keyword as before, this can be done as follows:
 ```julia
 struct myTSLS
     β::Array{Float64} # coefficient